denniswon/agenthalo/examples/README.md

 ### Agent Example: Make trading decisions based on price momentum signals and portfolio balances

 [Portfolio Price Momentum Agent Example](agents/portfolio_price_momentum_cron.py) demonstrates a more sophisticated trading agent that:
-- Implements a portfolio-aware momentum trading strategy using AlphaSwarm's agent framework
+- Implements a portfolio-aware momentum trading strategy using NewtonSwarm's agent framework
 - Monitors multiple token prices on a schedule using Alchemy's price feed from a CronJobClient
 - Evaluates both short-term (e.g. 5min) and long-term (e.g. 60min) price momentum signals to assess directional alignment (upward for buying or downward for selling)
 - Makes a dynamic trading decision based on the above signals and the current token balances in the portfolio